Are you planning on adopting a chinchilla, or have recently done so?

 Dusk and dawn.

-If you want to know more of those specifics, you can read my post about how many hours a day chinchilla sleep here.
+If you want to know more of those specifics, you can read my post about how many hours a day chinchillas sleep.

-Now, I can’t speak for all chinchilla owners but what I love about my chinchilla is the fact that she is willing to play and interact nearly any time of the day.
+Now, I can’t speak for all chinchilla owners, but what I love about my chinchilla is the fact that she is willing to play and interact nearly any time of the day.

-Additionally, for the most part, your chinchilla will sleep however they choose, and this varies based on your specific chinchilla.
+Additionally, for the most part, your chinchilla will sleep however it chooses, and this varies based on your specific pet.

-My chinchillas like to sleep in her hiding box or every now and then, you will catch her sleeping in her hammock.
+Mine likes to sleep in her hiding box.
+Every now and then, I will catch her sleeping in her hammock.

 I typically dim the lights in the basements and she tends to enjoy it with a little less of the bright lights and begins chewing on her various hanging items in her cage and running around more freely.

-I have a post about how chinchillas can see in the dark to some extent much like humans but it’s always better to leave some light on to allow them to navigate their cage a bit more safely.
+I have a post about how chinchillas can see in the dark to some extent, much like humans, but it’s always better to leave some light on to allow them to navigate their cage a bit more safely.

-It breaks down the question and topic in more depth and perhaps will relieve a tad bit of anxiety for you.
+It breaks down the topic in more depth and perhaps will relieve a tad bit of anxiety for you.

-Some Noises You Can Expect from Your Chinchilla
+Some Noises You Can Expect From Your Chinchilla

 The noises you can expect from your chinchilla are also going to vary greatly from chinchilla to chinchilla in different circumstances.

 My chinchilla primarily barks if I’m in the room and working and not letting her out for playtime.
 It’s her way of letting me know “hey, I’m waiting to come out and play”.

-You will slowly learn about what makes your chinchilla happy or displeased and likely they will have a noise that goes hand in hand with this situation.
+You will slowly learn about what makes your chinchilla happy or displeased and likely it will have a noise that goes hand in hand with this situation.

-Chinchillas are just known to act a bit crazy, make sounds and even display physical attributes such as shaking at times depending on their environment.
+Chinchillas are just known to act a bit crazy, make sounds, and even display physical attributes such as shaking at times depending on their environment.

 I also have a full post about chinchilla barking and other noises that you can see here if you are wanting further information on this specific topic.